Can you cut 1 Tonne of carbon pollution out of your life?Take the challenge

 Ecofeminism, established by French feminist Francois d'Eaubonne in the 1970s, is a relatively new form of feminist theory.
 It caught the eye of feminists, environmentalists, and peace activists as a result of its aim to break down the structures and institutions limiting feminism as a philosophy.
 Ecofeminism addresses phenomena that effect contemporary society, particularly gender equality and environmental preservation, to understand oppression as a structural process in order to eliminate domination.
 The theory argues that society has been constructed to prioritise the dominance of patriarchal values and acknowledges that the union of groups who are oppressed can deconstruct the current social hierarchy to create a more inclusive society.

 The theory utilises intersectionality, that is the interconnectedness of identity traits (race, class, gender, sexuality, etc.), to recognise similarities between the oppression of the environment and the domination of women.
-The ecofeminist movement concludes that humans' need to control the environment is identical to men's need to control women, elites' need to control the poor, and 'whites' need to control 'blacks'.
+The ecofeminist movement concludes that humans' need to control the environment is identical to men's need to control women, elites' need to control the poor.
 There are struggles for power and dominance occurring cross the spectrum of marginalised groups.
 This is not meant to reduce any individual or groups personal experience.
 Rather, it encourages activists to understand the methods of oppression and how activist movements need not exist in isolation.
 Ecofeminism utilises grassroots initiatives, such as collective action through rallies and bottom-up decision making, to assess and reevaluate the overarching power and control of dominant groups while attempting to simultaneously create unity and inclusion among the oppressed.

 Image: Mia Thorn